top of page

 About Rob

-He attended both the first and second year evening courses taught by Jon and furthered his education with the BHI, whilst working for a Russell Talerman in Mayfair, London.
+Rob attended both the first and second-year evening courses taught by Jon and continued his education through the BHI while working with Russell Talerman in Mayfair.
+He now works at Watchfinder & Co.

 Click on this link to have a look at our page about the evening courses and weekend taster days: